bootstrap-vue/bootstrap-vue/docs/markdown/reference/accessibility/README.md

 transition effects in Bootstrap (for instance, when a modal dialog is opened or closed, or the sliding animation in carousels) will be disabled.

-If you are epecting animations and/or transitions to work and they are not, then you may have the reduced motion (no animation) setting enabled in your operating system.
+If you are expecting animations and/or transitions to work and they are not, then you may have the reduced motion (no animation) setting enabled in your operating system control panel.

 ## Additional resources

-- <a href="https://getbootstrap.com/docs/4.3/getting-started/accessibility/">Bootstrap v4 Accessibility Documentation</a>
+- <a href="https://getbootstrap.com/docs/4.3/getting-started/accessibility/" rel="noopener">Bootstrap v4 Accessibility Documentation</a>
 - <a href="https://www.w3.org/TR/WCAG20/" rel="noopener">Web Content Accessibility Guidelines (WCAG) 2.0</a>
 - <a href="https://a11yproject.com/" rel="noopener">The A11Y Project</a>
 - <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility" rel="noopener">MDN accessibility documentation</a>